rpf13/sunshine/README.md

 - Offline City geo-database for all capitals in the world.
     - This feature would be implemented in the way that, for whatever reason the Geopy Open StreetMap Nominatim database would not be available or a user has stressed their API and "violated" the [Usage Policy](https://operations.osmfoundation.org/policies/nominatim/)
     - This feature would store the geoinfo for all the capitals in a database, or a google spreadsheet and will then be used for the API call of the weather database.
+- Refactoring the code
+    - The current code has much potential to be refactored to implement the DRY (Don't Repeat Yourself) paradigm.
+As part of future features, refactoring should be among them.

 ---